People's Movement Party: History

-The PMP was created as a political foundation in March, 2013 by supporters of then incumbent state president Traian Băsescu, following his break with the leadership of the Democratic Liberal Party (PDL) around former Senate president Vasile Blaga.
-It was transformed into a political party in July, 2013 and re-launched on 29 January 2014.
+The PMP was created as a political foundation in March 2013 by supporters of then incumbent state president Traian Băsescu, following his break with the leadership of the Democratic Liberal Party (PDL) around former Senate president Vasile Blaga.
+It was transformed into a political party in July 2013 and re-launched on 29 January 2014.

-The PMP identifies itself as Christian democratic and liberal.
+The PMP identified itself as Christian democratic and liberal in 2013.
 The new party's chairman after June 2014 was former minister of regional development and tourism and Băsescu's confidante Elena Udrea.
 Other notable members include former culture minister Theodor Paleologu, former foreign minister Teodor Baconschi, former minister of education Daniel Funeriu, or member of European Parliament (MEP) Cristian Preda, Băsescu's daughter and MEP Elena Băsescu. and former Foreign Minister and head of the presidential administration Cristian Diaconescu.

 In the 2014 European election, the party won 6.2% of the votes and two of Romania's 32 seats.
 Its members of the European Parliament Siegfried Mureșan and Cristian Preda joined the European People's Party Group (EPP), although Preda has since been expelled from the party.
 On 12 September 2014, the PMP was admitted as a full member to the European People's Party (EPP).

 For the November 2014 presidential election, the PMP nominated Elena Udrea.
-She was also endorsed by the Christian Democratic National Peasants' Party (PNȚ-CD).
+She was also endorsed by the Christian Democratic National Peasants' Party (PNȚCD).
 With 5.2% of the popular vote, she was placed fourth and did not qualify for the second round.
-The party asked its voters to support Klaus Iohannis of the National Liberal Party (PNL) in the runoff election.
+The party asked its voters to endorse Klaus Iohannis of the National Liberal Party (PNL) in the runoff election.